2bys/gp_and_physics/README.md

 # GP and Physics

-## An subjective installation guide
+## A subjective installation guide

 I prefer using `uv` for a virtual environment.